Leeds United 0-0 Nottingham Forest

 Second Half ends, Leeds United 0, Nottingham Forest 0.

 Attempt missed.
-Pablo Hernández (Leeds United) right footed shot from the centre of the box misses to the left.
+Henri Lansbury (Nottingham Forest) right footed shot from outside the box is too high from a direct free kick.

-Offside, Nottingham Forest.
-Eric Lichaj tries a through ball, but Tyler Walker is caught offside.
+Dexter Blackstock (Nottingham Forest) wins a free kick in the attacking half.

 Booking

-Samuel Sáiz (Leeds United) wins a free kick on the left wing.
+Mirco Antenucci (Leeds United) wins a free kick on the right wing.

-Mustapha Carayol (Nottingham Forest) wins a free kick on the left wing.

 Booking

-Tyler Walker (Nottingham Forest) wins a free kick in the defensive half.
+Charlie Taylor (Leeds United) wins a free kick on the left wing.

+Offside, Nottingham Forest.
+Michael Mancienne tries a through ball, but Michail Antonio is caught offside.

 Delay over.
 They are ready to continue.